vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-hepatocellular-carcinoma.md

 # Hepatocellular Carcinoma (HCC)

-Julie Cui, Lee Richardson
+Julie Cui

 ---

 ## Background

+- Fifth most common tumor and the second most common cause of cancer related death worldwide

-- Pts with HCV cirrhosis are at greatest risk (incidence 2-4% per year)
+- The incidence in patients with cirrhosis is 2-4% per year

 - In chronic HBV and NASH, pts can develop HCC without having cirrhosis

 ## Evaluation